PURPOSE

 POLICY

-1. Students are not allowed to drop a required medical school course without prior approval from the Committee on Student Promotions, who will consult with the course IOR and make a final determination.
+1. Students are not allowed to drop a required course without prior approval from the Committee on Student Promotions, who will consult with the course director(s) and make a final determination.

 2. Reasons for dropping a course might include personal/family emergencies or academic difficulties prior to starting the course that is being dropped.

-3. Course cannot be dropped, once started, purely for academic reasons in the enrolled course.
+3. A course cannot be dropped, once started, purely for academic reasons pertaining to the enrolled course.

 4. Dropped required courses must be completed to earn the medical degree.

-5. Dropped courses may extend time to graduation.
+5. Dropped required courses may extend the time to graduation.

 PROCEDURE

-1. Students who are considering dropping a course must approach the IOR and the Curriculum Manager to discuss the reasons for considering dropping and review all its implications.
+1. Students who are considering dropping a course must approach the course director(s) and the Curriculum Manager to discuss the reasons for considering dropping and review all its implications.
+It is recommended that students also meet with their academic coach and specialty advisor to review all its implications specific to their career track.

-2. If approved by the IOR, students will be required to meet with the Dean of Students and complete the Course Drop form and submit to the Committee on Student Promotions for final approval.
+2. If approved by the course director(s), students will be required to meet with the Associate Dean for Students and complete the Course Drop form and submit to the Committee on Student Promotions for final approval.

-3. Credit for work completed, if any, and the mark/grade assigned, will be determined by the course IOR.
+3. Credit for work completed, if any, and the mark/grade assigned, will be determined by the course director(s).

 RESPONSIBILITY